-Samkya karika 3, Nature of Purusha and Prakriti, and the evolution of material world
+Samkya karika 3, Nature of Purusha and Prakriti, How the World Evolved

 Moola prakritir avikritir mahadaadyaah prakriti-vikrtayah sapta |